Tragic Stabbing Claims Young Footballer’s Life in Clerkenwell

-Tributes have poured in for Abdul-Latif Pouget, a 20-year-old football player who tragically died three days after being stabbed near Farringdon station.
-Abdul-Latif, a left-winger for Zaza FC in the Barnet Sunday Football League, was found injured on Back Hill, Clerkenwell, at around 9.30 pm on October 18.
+Tributes are pouring in for Abdul-Latif Pouget, a promising 20-year-old footballer stabbed near Farringdon station.
+The left-winger for Zaza FC in the Barnet Sunday Football League was found wounded on Back Hill, Clerkenwell, on the evening of October 18.

-Zaza FC announced Abdul-Latif’s passing with a heartfelt message: “You will be missed but never forgotten.
+Zaza FC released a heartfelt tribute: “You will be missed but never forgotten.
 You have captured a place in our hearts.
 Rest in peace.”
-The club also plans to hold a minute’s silence in his memory during the London Challenge Cup competition on October 27.
+They will hold a minute’s silence during the London Challenge Cup on October 27.

-Meanwhile, Oguzcan Dereli, 26, of Islington, was arrested on October 20 in connection with the attack and charged with murder the following day.
-He appeared at Highbury Corner Magistrates’ Court this morning (October 22).
+Oguzcan Dereli, 26, from Islington, was arrested on October 20 and charged with Abdul-Latif’s murder the next day.
+He appeared at Highbury Corner Magistrates’ Court on October 22.

-Superintendent Jack Rowlands, overseeing policing in Camden, expressed his condolences: “A young man has tragically died in this incident, and our thoughts go out to the victim’s friends and family at this sad time.
-We made a quick arrest and have brought murder charges against the suspect as we accelerate this investigation.
-We understand a close-knit community is in shock, but we are determined to bring justice for the victim’s loved ones and continue to support the local neighbourhood during this difficult time.”
+“A young man has tragically died in this incident, and our thoughts go out to the victim’s friends and family.
+We moved quickly to arrest and charge the suspect.
+The community is in shock, but we’re determined to bring justice and continue supporting the local neighbourhood during this difficult time.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.